LumaTeam/Luma3DS/README.md

 Then, just run "make" and everything should work!
 You can find the compiled files in the 'out' folder.

 ### Credits
 AuroraWright for her great coding.
-Rei for his great ReiNand.
+TuxSH for helping with Luma3DS.
-And everyone they mentioned in their credits sections.
+Rei for his initial ground work.
-Thanks, all of you.
+And everyone else they mentioned in their credits sections.

 ### License
 See `LICENSE.txt`